MLArchitect/MLArchitect.github.io/portfolio/2025-07-31-Portfolio.md

 ---
-layout: page
+layout: post
-title: portfolio
-permalink: /portfolio/
+title: "Data Visualization and Dashboarding"
-cover-img:
+cover-img: /assets/img/project1.jpg
-thumbnail-img:
-share-img:
 tags: [ready wear, sales, analysis]
 ---

 <p align='justify'>
 These are two brands that I investigated through their sales data in Australia from 2015 to 2019.
 Below are dashboards I created to visualize this data.